kslg/2405-hackathon-team1-Star-Wars/TESTING.md

   * Galaxy A71
   * Moto GP

-Each device tested the site using the following browsers:
+Devices tested the site using the following browsers:

 * Google Chrome
 * Safari
 * Firefox
+* Opera

 Additional testing was taken by friends and family on a variety of devices and screen sizes.